Biopic: A Podcast Story

 Contact us: biopiclistenermailbag@gmail.com

 Hooray!
-We have a bonus episode: our ninth edition of Irrelevant Host Banter.
-These are some outtakes that were cut for running time.
+We have a bonus episode: our 11th edition of Irrelevant Host Banter.
+These are some outtakes that were cut for running time, and/or because we were digressive or repetitive.

 Think of it as Sara and Rena having a conversation in non sequiturs.
 We jump around in a senseless, context-deprived manner, and you should definitely skip this episode and download any normal episode from “Episode 10: Cobb” onwards if this is your first time listening.